-- 17. (1) An admission is a statement, oral or documentary, which suggests any inference as to any fact in issue or relevant fact, and which is made by any of the persons and under the circumstances hereinafter mentioned. - (2) A confession is an admission made at any time by a person accused of an offence, stating or suggesting the inference that he committed that offence.
+- 17. (1) An admission is a statement, oral or documentary, which suggests any inference as to any fact in issue or relevant fact, and which is made by any of the persons and under the circumstances hereinafter mentioned - (2) A confession is an admission made at any time by a person accused of an offence, stating or suggesting the inference that he committed that offence

-Admission by party to proceeding, his agent or person interested.
+Admission by party to proceedings, his agent or person interested.

-18. (1) Statements made by a party to the proceeding or by an agent to any such party whom the court regards under the circumstances of the case as expressly or impliedly authorised by him to make them are admissions.
+- 18. (1) Statements made by a party to the proceedings or by an agent to any such party whom the court regards under the circumstances of the case as expressly or impliedly authorised by him to make them, are admissions. - (2) Statements made by parties to suits, suing or sued in a representative character, are not admissions unless they were made while the party making them held that character.